ACupofCommit/anonymouschat/packages/docs/README.md

-# Anonymouslack :id=home
+# Anonymous Chat :id=home
 **Say your honest opinion anonymously!**

-- Anonymouslack helps you use anonymity in Slack.
+- Anonymous Chat helps you use anonymity in Slack.
 - You can chat by using anonymous messages on channels and threads.
-- For your safety, please use anonymouslack.
+- For your safety, use **Anonymous Chat for Slack**.

 ## Installation